What is Conversational Intelligence?

 There are hundreds of potential questions you might ask on a customer satisfaction survey, but the best questions for any particular survey depend on your goals, your audience, your industry, and other factors.
 In other words, there are many things to consider when developing a customer satisfaction survey.
 For instance:

-The good news is that you’re not limited to using only one type of survey; in fact, using a mix of NPS scores, CX scorecards, Customer Effort Score (CES) surveys, and other tools such as engagement analytics can provide you with a broader, deeper data set that reveals valuable insights about how satisfied your customers truly are – and reveal actionable insights for improving satisfaction.
-In other words, customer satisfaction surveys are just one tool in your customer satisfaction toolkit, but they are a crucially important one.
+The good news is that you’re not limited to using only one type of survey; in fact, using a mix of NPS scores, CX scorecards, Customer Effort Score (CES) surveys, and other tools such as conversation analytics can provide you with a broader, deeper data set that reveals valuable insights about how satisfied your customers truly are – and reveal actionable insights for improving satisfaction.
+In other words, customer satisfaction surveys are just one tool in your omnichannel customer service toolkit, but they are a crucially important one.

 1. Ask useful, actionable questions that measure a process or behavior.